thomashoullier/mat-ops/README.md

 Generate a row or column 2D matrix from a 1D vector. dim is 0 for a column vector, 1 for a row vector.

+**ipiv-to-p** ipiv => p

+Convert a swap vector ipiv (as given by LAPACK, indices also start from 1) to a permutation vector, zero-indexed.

 ```common-lisp
 (defparameter *a* #2A((1 2) (3 4) (-2 3)))
 (nrows *a*)